vita-epfl/detection-attributes-fields/README.md

 pip3 install -r requirements.txt
 ```

-This project has been tested with Python 3.7.7 and PyTorch 1.8.1.
+This project has been tested with Python 3.7.7, PyTorch 1.8.1 and CUDA 10.2.

 ## Dataset